Speaker audio player

 - Sales Navigator – for business development

-LinkedIn’s premium business account will display a ‘premium profile’ badges on your profile and next to your name in search results.
+LinkedIn’s premium business account will display a ‘premium profile’ badges on your profile and next to your name in search results (this shows people you are serious about using LinkedIn).
 The account also offers some additional functionality to the basic account:

 - Unlimited people browsing